(A) How are supplemental nutrition assistance program (SNAP) benefits issued?

-(B) What can assistance groups use food assistance benefits for?
+(B) What can assistance groups use SNAP benefits for?

-(C) Must an applicant have a place to prepare food to be eligible for benefits?
+(C) Must an applicant have a place to prepare food to be eligible for SNAP benefits?

 (D) Where can an EBT card be used?

-Local FNS field offices are responsible for the licensing and monitoring of retail food stores participating in the food assistance program.
+Local FNS field offices are responsible for the licensing and monitoring of retail food stores participating in the SNAP program.
 FNS will authorize participation of:

 (1) Retail food outlets;